RgbTrouw/Qs-Messenger/README.md

      A new version with latest fixes should be available next.

-     There is also a Windows development framework setup, but we still have to see to the connectivity issue.
+     There is also a Windows development framework set up, but we still have to see to the connectivity issue.

      Thank you for your insterest into the still early development stages.